 Commercial Pest Control Maintenance services

-Scraps of food can often be found in floor drains, under food preparation equipment and stored products, and around entry areas.
+Scraps of food can often be found in floor drains, under food preparation equipment stored products, around entry areas.
 Outside doors are often left ajar or fit poorly due to heavy use, physical damage, or improper installation.
-Space under equipment mixers, stoves, counters, or refrigerators should allow easy cleaning and inspection, or be closed off completely with rodent-proof materials
+Space under equipment mixers, stoves, counters, or refrigerators should allow easy cleaning inspection, or be closed off completely with rodent-proof materials

 Chimneys should be checked for properly installed flashing or for missing mortar.
 Rats occasionally enter buildings through toilet traps in inner-city areas with rat-infested sewer systems.
-In such cases, tracks and water may be found on the rim of toilet bowls.
-Both roof and Norway rats have been known to enter structures via the sewage system.
+In such cases, tracks water may be found on the rim of toilet bowls.
+Both roof Norway rats have been known to enter structures via the sewage system.
 This route usually occurs in older established areas with poorly maintained sewer systems.
-Mice often enter under entry doors, through holes beside water pipes and electrical conduit, and through the cold air return ducts on forced air furnaces, especially those located in outside cabinets or garages, and underneath mobile homes.
+Mice often enter under entry doors, through holes beside water pipes electrical conduit, through the cold air return ducts on forced air furnaces, especially those located in outside cabinets or garages, underneath mobile homes.

-Mice and rats often find easy access to garage areas through open doors or under and beside poor-fitting garage doors.
+Mice rats often find easy access to garage areas through open doors or under beside poor-fitting garage doors.
 Once in the garage, entry into the main structure along electrical lines, pipes, poorly sealed fire wall sheathing, or around furnace ducts, hot water heaters, or laundry drains.

-If rodents are able to reach the attic, travel from room to room or unit to unit through openings for pipes, ducts, and wiring.
-Attics provide excellent harborage in winter, spring, and fall, but are often too hot during summer.
-Common attics, basements, or raised foundations in condominiums and apartments are a frequent source of rodent infestation.
+If rodents are able to reach the attic, travel from room to room or unit to unit through openings for pipes, ducts, wiring.
+Attics provide excellent harborage in winter, spring, fall, but are often too hot during summer.
+Common attics, basements, or raised foundations in condominiums apartments are a frequent source of rodent infestation.

-Poorly installed light-gauge roof vent, allowing easy access of rodents between roofing and base of vent.
-Gaps were large enough to allow rats and pigeons to enter.Once a rodent gets into the attic, inside entry to the fireplace void is often easy because of poorly fitted sheeting or metal collars.
-Entry to the inside of the fireplace is made from the damper area or cool air and warm air returns on units that provide for air circulation around the firebox.
+Poorly installed light-gauge roof vent, allowing easy access of rodents between roofing base of vent.
+Gaps were large enough to allow rats pigeons to enter.Once a rodent gets into the attic, inside entry to the fireplace void is often easy because of poorly fitted sheeting or metal collars.
+Entry to the inside of the fireplace is made from the damper area or cool air warm air returns on units that provide for air circulation around the firebox.
 When the fireplace is in use, the heat will prevent rodent entry.
 If the outside cannot be sealed, glass doors that seal the burn area are recommended to prevent rodent entry throughout the year.
-Cracked and missing mortar, or poorly fitted siding or plaster, may allow entry through brick or rock fireplaces.
+Cracked missing mortar, or poorly fitted siding or plaster, may allow entry through brick or rock fireplaces.

-Tile or shake shingle roofs allow rodent entry if the roof is not solidly sheeted with plywood or similar material and the tile is not properly fitted and grouted.
+Tile or shake shingle roofs allow rodent entry if the roof is not solidly sheeted with plywood or similar material the tile is not properly fitted grouted.
 Vents without tightly fitted double roof jacks also facilitate access to rodents.

 Once a rodent gets into the attic, inside entry to the fireplace void is often easy because of poorly fitted sheeting or metal collars.
-Entry to the inside of the fireplace is made from the damper area or cool air and warm air returns on units that provide for air circulation around the firebox.
+Entry to the inside of the fireplace is made from the damper area or cool air , warm air returns on units that provide for air circulation around the firebox.
 When the fireplace is in use, the heat will prevent rodent entry.
 If the outside cannot be sealed, glass doors that seal the burn area are recommended to prevent rodent entry throughout the year.
-Cracked and missing mortar, or poorly fitted siding or plaster, may allow entry through brick or rock fireplaces.
-Tile or shake shingle roofs allow rodent entry if the roof is not solidly sheeted with plywood or similar material and the tile is not properly fitted and grouted.
+Cracked missing mortar, or poorly fitted siding or plaster, may allow entry through brick or rock fireplaces.
+Tile or shake shingle roofs allow rodent entry if the roof is not solidly sheeted with plywood or similar material the tile is not properly fitted grouted.
 Vents without tightly fitted double roof jacks also facilitate access to rodents.

 Gap in garage door

-Rodent barrier or guard used between steps, foundation, or other sources of rodent entry and the loading dock doors when doors must be left open at night.
-Large gap between roll-up warehouse door frame and wall, allowing for easy rodent access.
+Rodent barrier or guard used between steps, foundation, or other sources of rodent entry the loading dock doors when doors must be left open at night.
+Large gap between roll-up warehouse door frame wall, allowing for easy rodent access.

 Utility entry points must be constantly monitored for excess openings caused by equipment repair, installation, or modification.
-Outside walls and doors must also be monitored for damage from equipment or livestock and for damage or wear from heavy use.
-If work patterns require doors to be open during hours of darkness, when rodent entry is most likely, rodent barriers may be needed, such as a solid fence or wall or a metal wing wall between the foundation and adjacent loading dock areas.
+Outside walls doors must also be monitored for damage from equipment or livestock for damage or wear from heavy use.
+If work patterns require doors to be open during hours of darkness, when rodent entry is most likely, rodent barriers may be needed, such as a solid fence or wall or a metal wing wall between the foundation adjacent loading dock areas.

 Buildings constructed with ribbed or corrugated metal siding allow rodent entry if the bottoms of the siding panels do not rest flat on a solid surface or they are not otherwise closed off.
-Sections of prefabricated buildings should be assembled tightly, and gaps at joints should be covered with metal flashing.
-Often, however, they are left open, especially at corners and at the foundation/slab interface.
+Sections of prefabricated buildings should be assembled tightly, gaps at joints should be covered with metal flashing.
+Often, however, they are left open, especially at corners at the foundation/slab interface.

-Roll-up or overhead doors often provide easy entry for rodents, birds, and bats.
-With the door closed, check for gaps along the sides, bottom, and top of the door.
+Roll-up or overhead doors often provide easy entry for rodents, birds, bats.
+With the door closed, check for gaps along the sides, bottom, top of the door.
 A gap at the top is common.
-Rats and mice can easily climb up the space between the door and the inner wall or track to the top, where they gain entry then climb down the inside of the track.
+Rats mice can easily climb up the space between the door the inner wall or track to the top, where they gain entry then climb down the inside of the track.
 Gaps between the track nd the wall are also common, especially if the track has been installed on brick walls.
 Door bottoms may be bent or damaged, leaving gaps along the floor.
 Uneven floors due to frost heaves may leave gaps when the door is closed.

-Excluding rodents from livestock and poultry operations is another challenge due to livestock and manure management and various animal husbandry practices.
+Excluding rodents from livestock poultry operations is another challenge due to livestock manure management various animal husbandry practices.
 Nevertheless, rodent-proofing is important and can be accomplished.
 Many of the entry points already identified for other types of structures apply to farm buildings.
-Additional problem areas include insulated walls used for harborage, feed bins, and portable feed bunks.
+Additional problem areas include insulated walls used for harborage, feed bins, portable feed bunks.
 These are but a few of the challenges discussed in more depth under Exclusion Methods